alphagov/government-service-design-manual/kpis/customersatisfaction.md

 You should also carry out a more comprehensive user satisfaction survey every six months.

-You could also consider doing a drivers analysis of the key factors driving satisfaction with the service.
+You could consider doing a drivers analysis of the key factors driving satisfaction with the service.
 For example, by asking additional questions (e.g. on ease of use, accuracy, look and feel) you can determine which of those factors is most positively contributing to user satisfaction and hence prioritise where to focus ongoing design efforts.

 ## Further reading
 [Survey design](users/surveydesign.html)